Hygge Interior Design: Secrets to a Warm and Cozy Home

 Candles are a simple way to add warmth and soft lighting to a room.
 Using dimmable lamps or string lights can also create a gentle glow.
 Fireplaces, even electric ones, add a flickering light that makes rooms feel snug and peaceful.

 It is best to place candles where they are safe but visible, such as on shelves, tables, or window sills.
 Choose scented candles with mild natural scents like vanilla or pine for a calming effect.
-Mixing different candle heights and holders adds visual interest.
+You can even try easy DIY candle making at home to create custom scents and beautiful containers.

 Displaying Personal Mementos and Handmade Items